Communication and Computers

 - WTC Communications is another local internet provider.

 With larger companies like Bell and Cogeco, combining internet service with other services (home phone, mobile phone, television, etc.) can offer a small discount on each service.

 Queen’s provides students with a free e-mail account as well as access to wireless internet in many parts of the campus.
 You can set up your Queen’s NetID, which is the basis for your e-mail account and your access to the Student OnLine University System (SOLUS), with your student number.

 Where can I find computers to use?

-The Queen’s University International Centre (QUIC) has three computers with internet access in its International Resource Library for student use.
+The Queen’s University International Centre (QUIC) has two computers with internet access in its resource room for student use.
 Stauffer Library, on the corner of Union and University, has many computers which you can use.

 Public Computing Sites on Queen’s Campus

 - Queen’s Information Technology Services (ITS) Computing Sites